 - Under Select data source, find “My New Database”

 - This has now created a link to the existing database.
-Any new records your add or delete will also be reflected in the original source.
+The original source will also reflect any new records you add or delete.

-- Along with the linked database on this page, you are also free to add any images, text, or even another database.
+- Along with the linked database on this page, you can add images, text, or even another database.
 Hopefully, you can now start to imagine how a dashboard of key information can start to come together.

 - In the example Resources Hub dashboard above, I have added the new database we created, a file storage database link, and some new pages for other notes.

-- The other way of mixing a database with all other types of blocks is creating an inline database.
-What this means is that you need to nest your database within a page.
-To do this, you need to drag your full-page database and nest it under a new page.
+- The other way to mix a database with all other block types is to create an inline database.
+This means you need to nest your database within a page.
+To do this, you need to drag your full-page database and nest it under a new page

 - Click on the 6 dots to the left of “My New Database” and click on “Turn into inline”